abhijitjaiswal/Real-Time-Dashboard-with-Kafka-Storm-Redis-Dash/README.md

-# Real Time Dashboard for Tweet Languages Count for Topic "Cricket"
+# Real Time Dashboard using Kafka, Storm, Redis and Dash

-This project creates a real time dashboard for Tweet's languages.
+This project creates a real time dashboard for Tweet's languages count for topic "cricket".
+This topic can be changed in "kafka_tweet_client.py" file by the topic of your interest.

 ## Requirements:
 1. Python 3.7 (preferrably)